What Is Clonidine and How Does It Work?

 - When discontinuing, taper gradually by decrements not to exceed 0.1 mg every 3-7 days.

 - May be given as monotherapy or as adjunctive therapy with stimulants.
 Extended-release not interchangeable with immediate-release product.

 - Doses 0.2 mg/day or greater should be divided twice a day, with either an equal or higher split dosage being given at bedtime.
 Swallow tablet whole; do not crush, chew, or split.

 - Impact of renal impairment not assessed

 - The initial dose should be based on the amount of renal impairment

 - Monitor carefully for low blood pressure and lower heart rate.

 Geriatric: immediate release: Lower initial doses than for non-geriatric adult dosing, as well as gradual adjustments, are recommended.

-Extended release: May require lower initial dose than for non-geriatric adult dosing.
+Extended-release: May require a lower initial dose than for non-geriatric adult dosing.